SoumyaMukherjeeISI/DissertationBootstrap/README.md

 # DissertationBootstrap
-This is the github repository for the codes and other relevant materials used for completing my Dissertation Project titled “Comparison of Classical Parametric and Non-Parametric inferential methods with the Bootstrap Resampling Method”
+This is the github repository for the codes and other relevant materials used for completing my Dissertation Project titled “Comparison of Classical Parametric and Non-Parametric inferential methods with the Bootstrap Resampling Method” under the supervision of Prof. Debjit Sengupta, St. Xavier’s College, Kolkata during the 6th and Final Semester of B.Sc.
+Statistics (Hons.) from St. Xavier’s College, Kolkata from Nov 2018 to April 2019